seankrux/bigsean-llm/README.md

 - **Agent capabilities** — Autonomous task execution with tool use
 - **REST API** — Programmatic access to all platform features
 - **Custom gold-themed branding** — Personalized UI with gold accent styling

-## About

-This project is a customized fork of [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm), tailored for personal use as a self-hosted AI assistant gateway.